Push sum with transmission failures: The invariance relation

-This operator scales its argument to have unit $1$-norm.
+\end{definition} This operator scales its argument to have unit $1$-norm.
 The operator $L$ naturally induces the measure transformation $L^*$,

 Now we develop an invariance relation describing $\mu$ using the time-homogeneity of the push-sum algorithm.
-Broadly speaking, we want to exploit that a push-sum algorithm should give the same result if we let it run for one more step.
+Broadly speaking, we want to exploit that a push-sum algorithm is equivalent to a push-sum step followed by a push-sum algorithm.

-The main result of this subsection is the following Theorem, now restated exactly compared to the version in Section \ref{sec:results}. \begin{reptheorem}{thm:invariance} After the first step of a push-sum coefficient algorithm we get the $n$-tuple of vectors $\cZ(1)=(z_1(1),z_2(1),\ldots,z_n(1))$.
-We get an invariance equation for the push-sum coefficient distribution $\mu$:
+The main result of this subsection is the following Theorem, providing a formal description of \eqref{eq:muinvariance} stated in Section~\ref{sec:results}.

+\begin{theorem} After the first step of a push-sum coefficient algorithm we get the random $n$-tuple of vectors $\cZ(1)=(z_1(1),z_2(1),\ldots,z_n(1))$ defined in \eqref{eq:defcZ}.
+Then the following invariance equation holds for the push-sum coefficient distribution $\mu$:

-To see the right hand side in a more detail, we first take the inner product of $\mu$ with the (random) collection of vectors $\cZ(1)$.
+\end{theorem} To see the right hand side of \eqref{eq:PSinvariance} in more detail, observe that we first take the inner product of $\mu$ with the (random) collection of vectors $\cZ(1)$.
 We map back the resulting measure to the simplex of unit 1-norm non-negative vectors.
-Finally we take expectation w.r.t.\ $\cZ(1)$. \end{reptheorem} \begin{proof} Following Corollary \ref{cor:PScoeff_as_fn}, $T(\cE)$ generates a random variable with distribution $\mu$.
-We launch the push-sum algorithm as specified in Definition \ref{def:PSfunc}.
-It does no harm to take $t+1$ push-sum steps by first taking one, then applying all the remaining steps to the result.
-Formally, we mean
+Finally we take expectation w.r.t.\ $\cZ(1)$.

+\begin{proof} The random variable $\tau=T(\cE)$ follows the distribution $\mu$.
+We launch the push-sum algorithm as specified in Definition~\ref{def:PSfunc}.
+We may take $t+1$ push-sum steps by first taking one, then applying all the remaining steps to the result.
+Formally,

 We define a very similar random variable for comparison.
 We perform a single step of the push-sum algorithm, which gives us $\cZ(1)$.
 We now treat this as the input for a new push-sum function.
 Formally, we are looking at